NHSDigital/record-a-vaccination-prototype/README.md

 # NHS Record a vaccination prototypes

-This contains prototype interfaces for the NHS Record a vaccination service.
+This contains a prototype for the NHS Record a vaccination service.

 It uses the <a href="https://prototype-kit.service-manual.nhs.uk">NHS.UK prototype kit</a>.

-## Running the prototypes locally
+## Running the prototype locally

 1. Download or clone this repository
 2. Open the Terminal app and navigate to this folder
 3. Type `npm install` to install the dependencies
-4. Type `npm run watch` to run the prototype
+4. Type `npm start` to run the prototype

 ## Publishing changes